Jackson and Ravens can’t sustain regular season success

 It was Super Bowl or bust this time around, and Baltimore sure looked capable of making that happen.
 Jackson and the Ravens were virtually unstoppable over the final three months, slapping aside some of the best teams in the league with surprising ease.

-“I hate losing.
-I really do,” Jackson said.
-“We’ve just go to try hard next time around and convert it.”
+Before this game, Baltimore was 8 for 8 on fourth-and-1 this season.
+Then again, very little that occurred during the regular season for the Ravens went right on this night.

-Jackson’s 50th pass of the night, on fourth down in Tennessee territory with just over 4 minutes left, hit the ground with a thud — just like Baltimore’s season.
+Jackson’s 50th pass of the night, on fourth down in Tennessee territory with just over 4 minutes left, hit the ground with a thud.
+So, in fact, did Baltimore’s season.

-Jackson finished 31 for 59, the Ravens made 29 first downs and racked up 530 yards.
-The main number, however, was 12 — the number of points Baltimore scored in its lowest output of the year.
+He finished 31 for 59 for 365 yards.
+The main number, however, was the 12 points – Baltimore’s lowest output of the year.

 Jackson doesn’t deserve all the blame for the collapse.
 Heck, the Ravens twice were penalized on punt returns without even getting their hands on the ball.
 And another All-Pro selection, Marcus Peters, was burned badly by Kalif Raymond on a 45-yard touchdown pass immediately after Jackson failed to gain the yards necessary to maintain possession.